nyenye/godot-docs/tutorials/networking/http_request_class.rst

 Preparing scene
 ---------------

-Create a new empty scene, add a CanvasLayer as the root node and add an script to it.
+Create a new empty scene, add a CanvasLayer as the root node and add a script to it.
 Then add two child nodes to it: a Button and an HTTPRequest node.
 You will need to connect the following signals to the CanvasLayer script:

 - Button.pressed: When the button is pressed, we will start the request.
 - HTTPRequest.request_completed: When the request is completed, we will get the requested data as an argument.